aydengemz/aydengemz/README.md

 # Ayden Xu - @aydengemz

-I'm a student at Carnegie Mellon University and an aspiring full-stack developer exploring the world of code. \
+Hi, I'm a student at Carnegie Mellon University and aspiring full-stack developer.\
-Some things that I enjoy include: \
+Some things that I enjoy include: 🛩 Travel, 🎹 Piano, and 🐟 Swimming.\
-🛩 Travel\
-🎹 Playing Piano\
-🏊 Swimming
+I'm always down to meet new people and would love to connect 🫵!

 ## Connect with me: